Serj-Sxhx/Vaults/01 Body of Work/Expressive Pedagogy.md

 Montessoris pedagogy is has a position on what values lead to a meaning full life, and creates norms in the classroom which support practice of these values.
 It makes it easier to practice X Y Z and not A B C

-Non obvious takes
+Non obvious takes that this the
 - What you call values probably aren't values but that's okay we just need to agree on semantics.
 - There are no objective values.
-Values plurality is a really helpful requirement for the kind of moral development I argue for
+Values plurality is a really helpful position for the kind of moral development I argue for.
-- Schools aren't / don't need to be the only insitution or environments that help learners to articulate and live by their values.
+- Schools aren't the only institution or environments that help learners to articulate and live by their values.
 In fact they might even be one of the worst places to develop character.
-- Ads sell more than products, they sell ideals and
+- Ads sell more than products, they sell ideals, norms and expectations which might 'crowd out' our values.
-- The rate at which we're having self reflective moments may be orders of magnitude higher in built and virtual environments than in the classroom.
+- The rate at which we're having self reflective moments may be about orders of magnitude higher in built and virtual environments than in the classroom.
+Which could be measured by some kind of standardised unit of time say 2hz in class vs 30hz walking down the high street.
 -

 What is virtue?